Peter Young (tutor): Royal Marriage

 Young recommended Elizabeth, the eldest daughter of Frederick II, as the most suitable match.
 The overtures for the hand of this princess were declined as she had been promised to another.
 Richard Douglas heard in August 1587 that the ambassadors had returned, and Elizabeth was promised to Archduke Mathias (she married Henry Julius, Duke of Brunswick-Lüneburg).
 The marriage plans were to be discussed at Falkland Palace in September 1587.

 A letter of Alexander Young of Eastfield, probably his brother, mentions that Peter Young was ill on his return from Denmark, but joined the king at Falkland on 19 September 1587.
 In June 1588 another embassy was contemplated, and Young wrote to Barnbarroch, "As for my part I shall be ready to serve, and as willing to lie idle, and serving with my books, the wife, and bairns (children), if his Majesty will permit me."

 It was then suggested that the king should wed the second daughter, the Princess Anne.
 It was said that although "Madam Elizabeth were the more beautiful, Anna was not unattractive, as the years would prove, of stature and height exceeding the first-born".
 The death of Frederick in 1588 delayed the negotiations.
-Early in 1589, Young was sent once more to Denmark to complete the marriage negotiations, and on his return he set out with James VI on 23 October 1589 to attend the nuptials at Oslo.
+Early in 1589, Young was sent once more to Denmark to complete the marriage negotiations.
+In June 1589, Edinburgh merchants protested against the possibility of James VI marrying Catherine of Bourbon, making "unreverent speeches" about her.
+According to Thomas Fowler, Young and William Stewart told James that she was "old and crooked".

+Young set out with James VI on 23 October 1589 to attend the nuptials at Oslo.
 According to James Melville of Halhill, Young did not sail with the king, but in one of three other ships, along with Lewis Bellenden, John Carmichael, the Provost of Lincluden, William Keith of Delny, George Home and James Sandilands.